Shaquem Griffin: Miami Dolphins

 On July 23, 2021, Griffin agreed to a one-year contract with the Miami Dolphins.
 He was waived on August 31, 2021, and re-signed to the practice squad.
 He was released on October 19.

 Retirement

-On August 24, 2022, Griffin announced his retirement from football after four seasons.
+On August 24, 2022, Griffin published an article in The Players' Tribune announcing his retirement from football after four seasons to join the NFL Legends Community, a community of former players offering mentoring services to current and former players.

 Personal life

 In high school, Griffin earned the United States Achievement Academy Student of Excellence Award, the Mr. LHS Award (for Lakewood High School), and the 2012 Mike June Courage Award.
-The St. Petersburg mayor presented him a "key to the city" in high school.
+The St. Petersburg mayor presented him with a "key to the city" in high school.
 He and his twin brother, Shaquill, founded a track club in their hometown of St. Petersburg.